Brennall/HFH-SRD/Chapter07.md

 To perform necromancy, a necromancer must have access to a private mortuary and embalming chamber at least equal in value to the cost of the necromancy.
 For every 10,000gp of value above the minimum required for the necromancy, the spellcaster receives a +1 bonus on his magic research throw.
 By using precious materials, the spellcaster can gain a bonus on his magic research throw, as described above.

 Transforming a creature into an undead monster also requires special components.
 Components are usually organs or blood from one or more monsters with a total XP value equal to the cost of the research.
 If the undead has special abilities the creature providing the components must have at least as many special abilities.
 The Judge will determine the specific components based on the necromancy involved.
 If the undead has particular needs (a phylactery, coffin, etc.) these must also be provided.
-If a character doesn’t know the components at the outset of the necromancy, he learns them when the necromancy is 50% complete.
+If a character doesn't know the components at the outset of the necromancy, he learns them when the necromancy is 50% complete.

 An undead monster created through necromancy is not automatically under the control of the caster.
 If the subject creature was a willing participant in the necromancy, it will retain its relationship with the caster when it becomes undead.
-Otherwise, the Judge should make a reaction roll to determine the undead monster’s reaction to the caster.
+Otherwise, the Judge should make a reaction roll to determine the undead monster's reaction to the caster.
 If the undead monster is unfriendly or hostile, the caster could try to control it using spells, or imprison it in his dungeon, or simply unleash it onto the world.

 ### Divine Power